drurytc/drurytc/README.md

 # Welcome to My GitHub Profile!

-Greetings!
-Welcome to my GitHub profile, where innovation meets excellence.
-Here, you'll discover a curated collection of my projects, contributions, and insights in my experience as a student in Mechanical Engineering, Computer Science, and Robotics.
+Hello there!
+Here, you'll discover a collection of my projects, contributions, and insights in my experience as a student in Mechanical Engineering, Computer Science, and Robotics.

 ## About Me
 - **Name:** Timothy C. Drury